Purpose of study

 Swimming and water safety

-Pallister Park will provide swimming instruction for all key stage 2 children.
+Pallister Park will provide swimming instruction for all Year 2 and key stage 2 children.

 In particular, pupils will be taught to: